 To allow installations from .apk files, you need to modify the device’s security settings:

-Android 4.x: Go to Settings > Security > tick “”Unknown sources“
+Android 4.x +: Go to Settings > Security > tick “”Unknown sources“

 If present, you can also tick “Verify apps” for Android to check whether the app you’re trying to install might be dangerous.

+Android 8.x: Go to Settings > Apps & Notifications.
+Find your file manager app in the list.
+In the App Info page, under “Advanced”, enable “Install unknown apps”.

 Remember – an Android device is a computer, so be careful when installing applications from unknown sources.
 While viruses for Android devices are generally less common than for Windows devices, it is still possible to accidentally get viruses, Trojans, malware and other malicious software on your device.
 Only install .apk files from trustworthy sources!